NY airports, hospitals under pressure as virus cases mount

-NEW YORK (AP) — New York Gov. Andrew Cuomo said the state is scouring the globe for medical supplies and scouting field hospital locations in and around New York City.
-Flights were briefly suspended flights to New York City-area airports because of staffing issues.
-The number of coronavirus cases statewide soared above 10,000.
+NEW YORK (AP) — The Federal Aviation Administration briefly suspended flights to New York City-area airports on Saturday because of coronavirus-related staffing issues as the number of confirmed cases in New York state soared above 10,000.

-New York is scouring the globe for desperately needed medical supplies and scouting field hospital locations in New York City and its suburbs as confirmed coronavirus cases soared above 10,000 statewide, Cuomo said Saturday.
+State officials said they’re scouring the globe for desperately needed medical supplies and scouting field hospital locations in the New York City area.
+The Federal Emergency Management Agency has declared a major disaster in the state, freeing up access to billions of dollars in relief funding.

 Possible locations for temporary hospital structures built by the Army Corps of Engineers include Stony Brook University and SUNY College at Old Westbury on Long Island, and the Westchester County Center north of the city.
 Sites will be reviewed Saturday, he said.